Look at our yearly sea turtle nest totals from 1988 to the present.

 The contents of a nest after it has hatched out; sometimes there's still live hatchilings inside!

-Live hatchlings retrieved from excavated nests are brought back to Gumbo Limbo and kept in a dark, quiet room until evening.
-This keeps the hatchlings calm so they do not expend energy during the day.
-The hatchlings are released on the beach at night during one of our Hatchling Release Programs.
-These presentations, as well as our annual Turtle Walks, are a wonderful way for the public to learn more about these endangered animals and offer a chance to view these animals up close.
+Any live hatchlings that are found are brought back to Gumbo Limbo Nature Center and are released on the beach at night.
+Gumbo Limbo Nature Center hosts Turtle Walk and Hatchling Release programs, which are a wonderful way for the public to learn more about these endangered animals and offer a chance to view these animals up close in their natural surroundings.